McEwenTito/my_restuarant/FactoryBoy.md

 Testing is an important step in every development process for the following reasons:

-- It helps prevents bugs.
+- **It helps prevents bugs**.
 Testing helps you find and fix bugs before they cause problems for your users
-- It improves the quality if your code.
+- **It improves the quality if your code**.
 Well-tested code is reliable, efficient, and maintainable.
-- It gives you confidence in your code.
+- **It gives you confidence in your code**.
 When you write tests for your code, you can make changes to your code without breking the entire application.

-There are two main types of testing: Integration testing and Unit testing.
+There are two main types of testing: **Integration testing** and **Unit testing.**

-This guide will show you how to write unit tests in django using FactoryBoy and Faker.
+This guide will show you how to write unit tests in django using **FactoryBoy** and **Faker**.
 FactoryBoy and Faker are awesome Python libraries for testing.
 Using them will help you create complihensive, realistic and reusable tests.

 I will make this guide short and to the point.
 You should be able to finish it before your coffee runs cold.